-- Chapter 1 General Rules - d) If a Participant is unable to be present in person at the Competition, they must nominate a representative in writing who is the holder of a valid Participant's Licence or is a person over the age of 18 years who is the holder of a valid Driver's Licence.
-The person having charge of an entered kart during any part of a Meeting Competition is responsible jointly and severally with the Participant for the respect of all the provisions of the Rules, the ISC, the Technical Regulations, Championship Regulations, Series Regulations, Supplementary Regulations, Addendums and Bulletins pertaining to that Meeting. - e) If a Competitor is unable to be present in person at the Competition, they must nominate a representative in writing.
-The person having charge of an entered Kart during any part of a Meeting is responsible jointly and severally with the Competitor for the respect of all the provisions of Rule 5a), pertaining to that Meeting. - f) A Licence Holder must ensure that their karts comply with the conditions of eligibility and safety throughout practice and the Race. - g) A Licence Holder will at all times be responsible for the conduct of their crew members, including those who hold a KA licence, and any offence committed by a crew member will be chargeable directly to the Competitor and/or Driver and/or the crew member. - h) For the avoidance of doubt: - A Driver's parent / guardian within the confines of the Course will be deemed to be a crew member. - A Driver over the age of eighteen (18) years of age will be deemed to be a Competitor. - A Driver under the age of eighteen (18) years is not responsible for the Competitor, Participants Licence Holder or the pit crew.
-It is the Participant's Licence Holder's responsibility to ensure that all persons assisting the Competitor and/or the Participant and/or the Driver comply at all times with all Rules, Policies and Procedures promulgated by KA.
+- d) If the parent and/or legal guardian (the "Participant's Licence Holder") of a Driver under the age of 18 years (the "Minor Driver") is unable to be present at the Circuit for all of part of a Meeting, they must appoint a person who is the holder of a valid Participant's Licence or a Driver who is at least 18 years of age (the "Representative") to fulfill all responsibilities under the Rules related to the Minor Driver and his or her compliance with the Rules during the Meeting while the Participant's Licence Holder is absent from the Circuit. - (i) Prior to the commencement of the Meeting, the Participant's Licence Holder must notify the Stewards in writing on the prescribed form, the name of the Minor Driver and the Representative of the Minor Driver for that Meeting along with the reasons why the Participant's Licence Holder is not in attendance at the Meeting and whether the absence of the Participant's Licence Holder is expected to be for all or part of the Meeting. - Failure to notify the Stewards in accordance with this rule d) (i) will result in the Minor Driver being disgualified from the Meeting. - (ii) If at any time during the Meeting, the Participant's Licence Holder is present at the Circuit, they will have full responsibility under the Rules for the Minor Driver and his or her compliance with the Rules. - (iii) The person having charge of an entered kart during any part of a Meeting is responsible jointly and severally with the Participant for the respect of all the provisions of the Rules. - e) A Licence Holder must ensure that their karts comply with the conditions of eligibility and safety throughout practice and the Race. - f) A Licence Holder will at all times be responsible for the conduct of their crew members, including those who hold a KA licence, and any offence committed by a crew member will be chargeable directly to the Competitor and/or Driver and/or the crew member. - q) For the avoidance of doubt: - A Driver's parent / guardian within the confines of the Course will be deemed to be a crew member. - A Driver over the age of eighteen (18) years of age will be deemed to be a Competitor. - A Driver under the age of eighteen (18) years is not responsible for the Competitor, Participants Licence Holder or the pit crew.
+It is the Participant's Licence Holder's responsibility to ensure that all persons assisting the Competitor and/or the Participant and/or the Driver comply at all times with all Rules.
+Policies and Procedures promulgated by KA.

-6 Acquaintance with and Submission to the Rules
+Acquaintance with and Submission to the Rules 6